polyml/jedit-plugin/README.txt

  (re) Compile
 --------------

 You can re-compile the plugin using ant.
 This requires that you specify the location of your installed jEdit in a "build.properties" file.
 This is so that ant can find the jEdit.Jar file and the needed plugins.
-You can copy and edit the "build.properties.sample" file for this.
+For this, you can copy and edit the "build.properties.sample" file to "build.properties" (leaving it in the same directory).

 Note that the PolyML plugin requires the ErrorList plugin to be installed.